C2SM/extpar/docs/user_manual/user_manual_03_fortran_modules.md

 needed to allocate the soil data with the proper size.

-The mapping between raw data sets specific codes and some standard soil types is defined; this concerns the soil types 'undefined', 'default', 'ice' and 'water'.
+The mapping between raw data sets specific codes and some standard soil types is defined; this concerns the soil types `undefined', `default', 'ice` and `water'.

 As the soil data is provided in one single file, all data can be read in one shot.
 The data that are read from the NetCDF file are the texture